-The Scheme holds foreign currency forward contracts to protect the valuation of financial assets and liabilities against variations in the exchange rates.
+The Scheme predominantly holds foreign currency forward contracts to protect the valuation of financial assets and liabilities allocated to Class A (Hedged) and Class S (Hedged) against variations in the exchange rates.
 The Scheme does not designate any derivatives as hedges, and hence these derivative financial instruments are classified at fair value through profit or loss.